ee-leaf

 Since few of us have extra garden soil hanging around our backyards, many of us need to buy enough to fill raised beds before planting.
 But how do you know how much soil to order to avoid waste?

-How to find soil volume for square or rectangular beds
+How to calculate soil volume for square or rectangular beds

-The formula for soil volume in square or rectangular beds is the easiest to calculate.
+The formula for soil volume in square or rectangular beds is the easiest to calculate–no instant garden soil volume calculator needed.
 It involves only three measurements: the length, width and height of your bed.

 Use the formula below: